splunk/genesys_cloud_ta/docs/ConfigureAnalyticsInputs/index.md

 - Conversations Metrics,
 - Conversations Details.

-Collection of queue and user details is enabled into [lookups](../Lookups/index.md).

 ## Pre-Requirements

 Before you enable inputs, complete the previous steps in the configuration process: